Can we talk about worship?

-He went on to make a case for God being egotistical.
-Oh, and he thought he was being pro-God.
+He then proceeded to make a case for God being egotistical.
+The funny thing is he thought he was being supportive of God.

 He should spare God the compliment.

-Without knowing this fellow, just from this I’d say he’s another one who just doesn’t get the business of Christian worship.
+Without knowing this fellow, I’d say he’s one more person who just doesn’t get the business of Christian worship.

 3) From a Catholic website…